1. Home

 Medical Affairs

-Their role is to act as the primary scientific point of contact between the pharmaceutical industry and healthcare professionals.
+They act as the primary scientific point of contact between the pharmaceutical industry and healthcare professionals.
 These highly trained individuals will have advanced degrees in healthcare, including, PharmD, DO, MD, DNP or a PhD biomedical or life sciences and they have a deep understanding of the clinical, scientific, and regulatory aspects of their company's products.

 What Medical Affairs Professionals Do

 One of the key responsibilities of a medical affairs position is to educate healthcare professionals about the scientific and clinical data related to their company's products.
-This includes providing information about the mechanisms of action, clinical trial data, safety and efficacy profiles, and any other relevant scientific information.
+This includes information about the mechanisms of action, clinical trial data, safety and efficacy profiles, and other relevant scientific information.
 They also help healthcare professionals stay up-to-date on the latest research and developments in their field, and they may provide training on the use of new drugs, devices, or therapies.

 Creative Compounding